-Note: this post is Part 5 of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”
+Note: this post is the fifth entry of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”

 I’ve never met a Pastor who didn’t agree that the Sunday School or Small Group Ministry in their church is important.
 However, I have discovered that most Pastors spend very little time actually involved in the week-to-week work of making it the best it can be.
 Please don’t mistake this as a criticism.
 I’m simply asking you to evaluate how much time, energy, and resources your church puts into the Sunday School or Small Group Ministry.

 When the pandemic hit, every church worked hard to make sure that Worship was online, or, available in some form for participation.
 The next step was to get Sunday School/Small Groups online.
 A lot of time and energy was devoted to making them available, but, not much direction or training was given on how to maximize the experience for members.
 Early on, people participated.
 Then, as time went on, people dropped out, or, their video feed dropped off and so did their engagement level.

 Currently, most of our churches are still struggling to get people to attend weekly Bible study in-person or online.
 What the pandemic revealed was that we weren’t doing a great job of staying connected during the week… just on Sundays or whenever the Bible study was held.
 In the midst of our changing environment, we still depended on the designated weekly time to “engage” our members in Bible study and ministry.
 Separated by time and space, many just stopped participating, and the truth is, we are not sure why they stopped.